 The prices were very high because the service offered up to 5 levels of anonymous VPN connections.

-Authorities were able to locate about 250 Companies worldwide that criminals were spying on using this VPN.
-These companies were warned of impending ransomware attacks on their systems so they could take the necessary measures protections.
+Authorities were able to locate about 250 companies worldwide that were spying on criminals using this VPN.
+These companies have been warned of impending ransomware attacks on their systems so that they can take the necessary precautions.

-The following is the list of ebluefollowing law enforcement agencies:
+The following is a list of law enforcement agencies involved:

 Germany: Reutlingen Police Headquarters